 It’s moments like this that keep me coming back for more.
 Every game drive is different, I always see something new regardless of whether I’ve

 The Pretty Kitty

 We’re on the lookout for a cat.
-We heard over the radio a troop of baboons chased a female leopard into some bushes and we are on our way to find her.
+We heard over the radio that a troop of baboons chased a female leopard into some bushes and we are on our way to find her.

-Leopards love to eat baboons but baboons really hate to be eaten.
-Hence, if the leopard is small (they rarely chase a male) and there are enough pissed off primates, the predator becomes the prey.
+Leopards love to eat baboons, but baboons really hate to be eaten.
+Hence, if the leopard is small (they rarely chase a male), and there are enough pissed off primates, the predator becomes the prey.

 In route to her hiding place, we pass a large troop strolling toward a clump of trees.
 Whatever transpired is apparently over.

 We park in front of the bushes to wait and as if on cue she appears.
 First, she’s tentative, sniffing the air, then she boldly walks in front of our vehicle, lies down on the grass, and grooms herself.
 At two, maybe three-years-old, she was smart to hide, so many baboons would have killed her.

 Walking to the edge of a wetland beside us she scouts entry points in the high grass hoping to cross, only to turn around when she hits the water.

 Fifty yards away, a lone red lechwe catches her eye.
 She tenses, crouching low, her stomach skimming the ground, as she slowly begins to stalk her prey.

 At this point, my heart is in my throat.
 Am I about to see a kill?
 Both excitement and dread wash over me at once.